 Differential pressure transmitters across the chiller evaporator are probably not ideal when you have aggressive variable primary flow, as we have in Australia.
 If you have high energy efficiency targets you need to start looking at providing magnetic flow meters on chillers.
 They are not that expensive anymore, especially when considering the amount of time spent messing around with a poor input reading to a critical control loop.

 And when we can’t get it right, we tend to increase the minimum flow bypass control valve set point, resulting in wasted energy for the next 15-20 years.

 Butterfly valves used for chiller minimum flow control

 Butterfly valves should be used for isolation only and not for control.
 They have a quick opening flow characteristic which is not suitable for control especially for something as sensitive as minimum evaporator flow control.
 I think they find their way into bypass control because a 250mm globe valve plus linear actuator is extremely expensive.
 Rather than provide a butterfly valve that is never going to work (with aggressive energy saving variable pumping), rather discuss with the mechanical engineer if we really need a bypass designed for the chillers design flow (which we don’t because we have VSD’s) or get two smaller bypass lines provided in parallel.

 Bypass valve controlling system pressure

 I still see this a couple of times a year: the pump speed controlling chiller flow and the bypass valve controlling system pressure.
-It appears to work but it doesn’t.
+It appears to work but always.

 As the the load starts to reduce, the AHU 2-port control valves start to close off, resulting in an increase in system pressure.
 The bypass control valve then modulates opens to maintain system pressure.
 A secondary effect of the bypass control valve opening to maintain system pressure is that more water gets bypassed back through the chiller, so it’s indirectly assisting in maintaining minimum evaporator flow.